-As you learn about these types, notice the examples of common transition words that fall into each of the categories as seen in the table below.
+The table below provides some examples of common transition words that fall into each of the categories.

-Category Description Common Transition Words Example Contrast transitions Show the difference between two ideas. but, however, on the other hand I would go to the beach, but it is raining Additional information transitions Demonstrate that the next idea will build upon ideas from the first. and, additionally, furthermore In addition, I think a thunderstorm is brewing.
-Example transitions Indicate that the next idea will be an example of the first idea. for example, for instance, in particular For example, I just saw lightning!
-Qualification transitions Point out that there might be conditions to the first idea. despite, although, nevertheless, yet Despite the weather, my family wants to go to the coast.
-Result transitions Identify that the first idea is a cause and the next idea is the effect. so, therefore, thus, consequently Consequently, we're headed to the beach.
+Туре Purpose Transition Words Example Contrast Transitions Show how two ideas are different. but, however, on the other hand I would go to the beach, but it is raining.
+Additional Information Transitions Show how the next idea builds upon the previous idea. and, additionally, furthermore In addition, I think a thunderstorm is brewing.
+Example Transition Show that the next idea will be an example of the previous idea. for example, for instance, in particular For example, I just saw lightning!
+Qualification Transition Show that there could be limitations on the previous idea. despite, although, nevertheless, yet Despite the weather, my family still wants to go to the coast.
+Result Transition Show that the next idea is a result of the previous idea. so, therefore, thus, consequently Consequently, we're headed to the beach.

 Now it's your turn to try these transitions out.
 Here are two paragraphs with some missing transitions.
 Read through and decide what transitions you think should fill those blanks.
-Look for context clues in the sentences to help you decide.
+Li

-There are many arguments for and against the use of pop-culture texts in college courses.
-For example, some people argue that popular texts are too easy for college. [....] others argue that pop-culture texts will help students be more interested.
+There are many arguments for and against the use of pop culture texts in college courses.
+For example, some people argue that popular texts are too easy for college. [....] others argue that pop culture texts will help students be more interested.
 And it is clear that students want to see these texts assigned.

-[.....] we should consider whether pop-culture texts are appropriate for college, [.....] pop-culture texts are not necessarily non-academic.
-Many pop-culture texts are well-written and complex, just like academic texts.
+[.....] we should consider whether pop culture texts are appropriate for college, [.....] pop culture texts are not necessarily non-academic.
+Many pop culture texts are well-written and complex, just like academic texts.
 Therefore, popular texts can belong in college courses.

-To start, what kind of transition should this be?

-For example, some people argue that popular texts are too easy for college. [.....] others argue that popculture texts will help students be more interested.
+To start, what kind of transition should this be: For example, some people argue that popular texts are too easy for college. [....] others argue that pop culture texts will help students be more interested.

 The first sentence is an example of what some people argue, and the second is an argument from the opposite side.
 Therefore, this is a contrast.
-You might then use a contrast transition such as "on the other hand."

-For example, some people argue that popular texts are too easy for college.
-On the other hand, others argue that pop-culture texts will help students be more interested.
+You might then use a contrast transition such as "on the other hand": For example, some people argue that popular texts are too easy for college.
+On the other hand, others argue that pop culture texts will help students be more interested.

-What about here?

-[....] we should consider whether pop-culture texts are appropriate for college,
+What about here: [.....] we should consider whether pop culture texts are appropriate for college,

-This time the transition is linking two paragraphs.
+This time, the transition is linking two paragraphs.
 When transitioning between paragraphs, it's useful to think about what each paragraph's main idea is.
 In the first paragraph, the main idea is that there are pro and con arguments for teaching these texts.
 In the second paragraph, there is a discussion of the ways in which pop culture texts might make sense in college courses.
-Thus, the argument of the first paragraph results in the exploration of the second, so this should be a result transition.

-Thus, we should consider whether pop-culture texts are appropriate for college,
+Thus, the argument of the first paragraph results in the exploration of the second, so this should be a result transition: Thus, we should consider whether pop culture texts are appropriate for college,

-Finally, what about in this last part?

-Thus, we should consider whether pop-culture texts are appropriate for college, [.....] pop-culture texts are not necessarily non-academic.
+Finally, what about this last part: Thus, we should consider whether pop culture texts are appropriate for college, [.....] pop culture texts are not necessarily non-academic.

-This is a transition within a compound sentence, so you know that this can easily be a conjunction.

-Thus, we should consider whether pop-culture texts are appropriate for college, for pop-culture texts are not necessarily non-academic.
+This is a transition within a compound sentence, so you know that this can easily be a conjunction: Thus, we should consider whether pop culture texts are appropriate for college, as pop-culture texts are not necessarily non-academic.